June Orientation and Enrollment

 Submit your vaccination records

-Students who are enrolling in their first semester at K-State for Fall 2018 are required to submit their measles, mumps, and rubella (MMR) vaccination records.
+Students who are enrolling in their first semester at K-State for Summer or Fall 2020 are required to submit their measles, mumps, and rubella (MMR) vaccination records.
 Log on to My Lafene Portal to upload your vaccine documentation.

 All students who are living in the residence halls are required to have the vaccination for meningitis or sign a waiver.
 This can be uploaded on your My Lafene Portal as well.